chao-peng/academic-kickstart/content/publication/neat/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "In proceedings of the 2023 ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2023)"
+publication: "In proceedings of the ACM International Conference on the Foundations of Software Engineering (FSE 2024)"
-publication_short: "In proceedings of ESEC/FSE 2023"
+publication_short: "In proceedings of FSE 2024"

-abstract: "With the advancement of device software and hardware performance, and the evolution of game engines, an increasing number of emerging high-quality games are captivating game players from all around the world who speak different languages.
-However, due to the vast fragmentation of the device and platform market, a well-tested game may still experience text glitches when installed on a new device with an unseen screen resolution and system version, which can significantly impact the user experience.
-In our testing pipeline, current testing techniques for identifying multilingual text glitches are laborious and inefficient.
-In this paper, we present AG3, which offers intelligent game traversal, precise visual text glitch detection, and integrated quality report generation capabilities.
-Our empirical evaluation and internal industrial deployment demonstrate that AG3 can detect various real-world multilingual text glitches with minimal human involvement."
+abstract: "A wide variety of device models, screen resolutions and operating systems have emerged with recent advances in mobile devices.
+As a result, the graphical user interface (GUI) layout in mobile apps has become increasingly complex due to this market fragmentation, with rapid iterations being the norm.
+Testing page layout issues under these circumstances hence becomes a resource-intensive task, requiring significant manpower and effort due to the vast number of device models and screen resolution adaptations.
+One of the most challenging issues to cover manually is multi-model and cross-version layout verification for the same GUI page.
+To address this issue, we propose Neat, a non-intrusive end-to-end mobile app layout similarity measurement tool that utilizes computer vision techniques for GUI element detection, layout feature extraction, and similarity metrics.
+Our empirical evaluation and industrial application have demonstrated that our approach is effective in improving the efficiency of layout assertion testing and ensuring application quality."

 # Summary.
 An optional shortened abstract.
 summary: ""

-tags: ["Software Testing", "AI2SE"]
+tags: ["Software Testing", "Deep Learning", "AI4SE"]
 categories: []
 featured: false